adamdruppe/arsd/README.md

 # About

 This is a collection of modules that I've released over the years.
 Most of them stand alone, or have just one or two dependencies in here, so you don't have to download this whole repo.
-You may find some ddoc here:http://arsdnet.net/ddoc/ or you can always ask me for help. http://dpldocs.info/

-# Documentation

-I know I'm pretty light on this.
-There's some ddocs but for the most part, I kinda expect you to use it the way I do: hoping things are logical and looking at the source to fill in the gaps.

-You can always catch me on email though: destructionator@gmail.com.
-That's the most reliable way to reach me.
+Ddoc available at http://arsd-official.dpldocs.info/ and you can also email me, destructionator@gmail.com or ping me as `adam_d_ruppe` on the #d IRC channel.

 # Basic idea